rhulha/book-summaries/README.md

 # Book Summaries Website

-A static website built with Eleventy 3.1.2 to showcase chapter-by-chapter summaries of classic science fiction novels.
+A static website built with Eleventy to showcase chapter-by-chapter summaries of popular fiction novels.

 ## Books Included